valentinvogt/npde-summary/chapters/11.typ

 that.
 Moreover the flux has to reproduce physical solution in the sense explained above when studying two possible solutions for the Riemann problem.

- which solves these problems, is the Godunov Flux.
+The final flux we look at, which solves these problems, is the Godunov Flux.

 #definition(number: "11.3.4.33", "Godunov Flux")[
   $ F_(G D) (v , w) = cases(delim: "{", min_(v lt.eq u lt.eq w) f (u) quad  upright("if ") v < w, max_(w lt.eq u lt.eq v) f (u) quad upright("if ") v gt.eq w ,) $
 ]
+#pagebreak(weak: true)
 === Monotone Schemes
 <sub:monotone-schemes>
-In @sub:properties-of-entropy-solutions
+First, we define what it means for a flux to be monotone:
+#definition(number: "11.3.5.5", "Monotonicity of flux functions")[
+  A 2-point numerical flux function $F = F(v, w)$ is #emph[monotone] if

+  $ - thick F "is increasing in its first argument, i.e." &F(v, w) <= F(v+Delta v, w) quad &forall w &in bb(R) \
+  - thick F "is decreasing in its second argument, i.e." &F(v, w) <= F(v, w+Delta w) quad &forall v &in bb(R)$
+]<def:monotone-flux>
- it was mentioned that the number of extrema must not increase over time.
-This section shows that the two useful fluxes we derived in the previous chapter both have this property.
+In @sub:properties-of-entropy-solutions, we mentioned that the number of extrema of an analytical solution does not increase over time.
+Here, we show that the two main fluxes (LF and Godunov) we derived in the previous chapter are monotone and therefore both have this property.
 This is established by the following two lemmas:
 #lemma(number: "11.3.5.8", [Monotonicity of Lax--Friedrichs and Godunov flux])[
   For any continuously differentiable flux function $f$ the associated Lax--Friedrichs flux and Godunov flux are monotone.
 ]
+#v(-1cm)
 #lemma(number: "11.3.5.13", "Non-oscillatory monotone semi-discrete evolutions")[
   If $bmu = bmu (t)$ solves the two-point flux equation @eq:two-points-flux-discrete with a monotone numerical flux and $bmu (0)$ has finitely many local extrema, then the number of local extrema of $bmu (t)$ cannot be larger than that of $bmu (0)$.
 ]
-Note that monotonicity is defined as follows
-#definition(number: "11.3.5.5", "Monotonicity of flux functions")[
-  A 2-point numerical flux function $F = F(v, w)$ is #emph[monotone] if

-  $ - thick F "is increasing in its first argument, i.e." &F(v, w) <= F(v+Delta v, w) quad &forall w &in bb(R) \
-  - thick F "is decreasing in its second argument, i.e." &F(v, w) <= F(v, w+Delta w) quad &forall v &in bb(R)$
-]<def:monotone-flux>
 == Timestepping for Finite-Volume Methods
 <sub:timestepping-for-fv>
-As already introduced earlier, to solve the the equations, once we chose the numerical Flux, we use Runge--Kutta numerical Integration.

-This subsection then studies the some conditions that have to be considered, when applying these Runge--Kutta methods.
-In particular, what constraints we have, when choosing the timestep size $tau$.
+As explained before, once we have chosen the numerical Flux, we just need to apply Runge--Kutta integration.
+This subsection studies some conditions that have to be considered when applying Runge--Kutta -- in particular, constraints on choosing the timestep size $tau$.

 #definition(number: "11.4.2.5", "Numerical domain of dependence")[
   Consider the explicit fully discrete evolution